Cambrey/Classes/README.md

 # Class projects and homeworks
-This repository contains projects and homeworks for my classes in the Economics MA program at UTSA.
+This repository contains projects (P) and homeworks (HW) for my classes in the Economics MA program at UTSA.
 It is organized by class:

-ECO 6103 Econometrics and Business Forecasting
+01 - ECO 6103 Econometrics and Business Forecasting

-ECO 6303 Applied Econometrics
+02 - ECO 6303 Applied Econometrics

-ECO 6583 Special Topics in Econometrics/Forecasting
+03 - STA 6033 Advanced Programming and Data Management in SAS

-MKT 5063 Marketing Research Design and Application
+04 - ECO 6583 Special Topics in Econometrics/Forecasting

-STA 6033 Advanced Programming and Data Management in SAS
+05 - MKT 5063 Marketing Research Design and Application

-STA 6923 Advanced Statistical Learning/Data Mining
+06 - STA 6923 Advanced Statistical Learning/Data Mining